 - R-10 – 2″ floor panel – overall 2 – 7/8″

 - R-15 – 3″ floor panel – overall 3 – 7/8″

-Choose the panel that’s right for you climate and heating needs.
+Choose the panel that’s right for your climate and heating needs.

-The floor insulation is very lightweight and are able to be shipped all over the United States.
-They’re packaged on pallets and in UV protective bags as shown below.
-Each individual bag is fairly light and a lift-gate service is available to lower them to the ground upon arrival if necessary.If you’d like a quote with shipping right to your door, please let us know and we’ll be happy to help.
-Email for a quote at Sales@BarnWorld.com or call anytime: (720) 238-2190
+The insulation is very lightweight and can be shipped all over the United States.
+They’re packaged on pallets, in UV protective bags as shown below.
+Each bag is fairly light (30 pounds or so) and a lift-gate service is available to lower an entire pallet full (8 bags) to the ground upon arrival if necessary.If you’d like a quote with shipping right to your door, please let us know and we’ll be happy to help.
+Email Sales@BarnWorld.com for a quote with shipping and quantity discounts or call anytime: (720) 238-2190